Click To Go Back

 A short simple sentence like this is all you need in your Will to save your family from worrying about disposal of your collection.
 "I direct that all my stamps and coins and banknotes, and all my philatelic and numismatic related possessions, be disposed of directly to Glen Stephens, a well-established Sydney stamp dealer that I know and trust."
 I have always had a very personal and “folksy” touch to my business.
 Sure I make a buck from stamp dealing, but I make a lot of friendships too, which is a lovely sideline to this most personal of businesses.
 I know many clients extremely well.
 I share with them many stories about their holidays, their families, and even their football teams, and often discuss politics etc. I have been invited to stay with clients in their homes on 5 different continents when I am travelling.
 I've met their spouses and families.
 You will seldom get that personal interaction from a large auction house.
 More on this very important matter of Wills and philatelic matters in one of my "Stamp News" articles: www.tinyurl.com/StampWills Yes - I do Insurance Valuations!You may not have any intention of selling but you DO require your stamps or coins to be covered by a written formal insurance valuation.
 Most insurers will NOT insure stamps stated to be worth more than a modest nominal sum as specified items, UNLESS they are accompanied by a recent typed valuation, from a recognised stamp valuer or expert.
 One client last year had his stamps stolen in a burglary.
 He had SPENT well over $100,000 buying good stamps from myself and other dealers in the past decade.
 His insurance company refused to pay out one cent, as he was supposed to have declared them as a "specified item" and have someone like me provide a written detailed valuation of them, as proof they actually existed, and were worth what he insured them for.
 He lost the lot - all because he did not pay me a few $100 or so to formally value them.
 Now THAT is false economy.
 He admitted he always took travel insurance on their overseas holidays - costing several $100s per trip, but had never thought about insuring the $100,000+ of stamps.
 Yes, he had a lot of credit card receipts, but could not PROVE he still had all the stamps when burgled.
 Written stamp valuations from me are accepted by all Insurance companies.
 I generally provide Insurance Valuations neatly typed on special security printed bi-colour letterhead, and send you 2 signed copies - one to retain, and one to lodge direct with your Insurance company.
 I also keep the data in my files here, and can readily update or confirm it in the future.
 This detailed written valuation is MOST useful if your stamps are stolen, to pass on to the Police.
 I write a detailed "pen picture" of your collection, outlining brands and often colour of albums etc in most cases, and the specific valuable items.
 If a pony-tailed, tattooed, heroin addict is caught trying to sell stamps matching this accurate description - you have your burglar on toast.
 WITHOUT my detailed list Police cannot usually connect (or even bother to connect) the suspect goods with your theft.
 Also my list can be forwarded to stamp dealer bodies, and circulated around quickly in the case of a theft.
 Stamp dealers are a VERY 'closed shop' and tight knit industry.
 Approaching a dealer in Sutherland with stamps stolen the day before in Hornsby means they are often caught red-handed if the dealer has read in advance my detailed Insurance valuation covering your collection, that his trade body has emailed or phoned around the trade.
 Remember most insurance companies cover you for replacing "new for old".
 My valuations take this into account, and detail carefully all the stockbooks, albums, Hagners and other storage that your stamps are in, as well as all catalogues and reference books etc that I can see.
 Most dealers do not bother covering this aspect in Insurance valuations that I have seen.
 This area alone often runs to many $1,000s to replace, a fact many collectors forget about when compiling their own lists.
 And if you do not have it in writing, you will more than likely not be covered.
 Your 1996 set of catalogues will be replaced by current year versions - for some collectors updating their catalogues is a $2,000++ cost benefit right there.
 A current set of Scott or Stanley Gibbons World catalogues I sell for $800 each for instance.
 An ACSC Catalogue Set is even higher.
 My fee structure is simple - and is based on an hourly fee of $A100 all inclusive, for the time it takes me to view, make records of it all, and type up your valuation.
 It costs you more than that per hour for someone to repair your washing machine, or computer, or stereo system, or lawnmower etc!
 Yes I will travel anywhere - and I often do, and you only pay me the same hourly cost for my travel time, plus airfares if any are involved.
 In fact I often come up with a special deal for situations which involves travel.
 A typical collection shown to me at Castlecrag costs about $150-$250 for full valuation, including time taken to have typed a detailed summary of your collection, and mailed to you.
 A very small cost when it often gives you a cast-iron insurance cover for the typical $20,000+ collection in case of fire, theft or other loss.
 Your insurance cover is often NIL without a formal written valuation.
 Suppose your stamp den burns down, or gets flooded in a storm or drain back-up, or via a tree crashing through roof in stormy winds etc, or the stamp collection is stolen etc, etc. The Insurance company will REPLACE your eight "Lighthouse" hingeless albums, 17 x Lighthouse 32 page stockbooks, and 900 Hanger sheets in binders, and 15 different stamp catalogues etc, etc, IF you have a typed pre-event proof that these items did in fact exist.
 So, your 17 stockbooks that are 20 years old and all have "rust" or toning starting in them, all get replaced with 17 brand new ones, worth $800.
 Your 15 out of date catalogues are replaced with 15 current ones worth $1,750 etc. Most of my clients are NOT in the Sydney area, so can't see me in person, and many ask how can they have their collection valued for Insurance purposes.
 Simple - just mail it Registered Post, as outlined above.
 I value it, type the formal valuation letter, and return it with the stamps - Registered and fully insured.
 You are only up for cost of the valuation, and the postage and handling and insurance for return of the goods.
 But be CERTAIN to add a note saying you want a formal insurance valuation.
 I often receive a collection with no note inside, just a name and address on box, so simply assume you are selling it, mail you a cheque, and we all then waste weeks and raised blood pressure sorting it out!
 And no matter WHAT you mail me - whether for sale or for insurance valuation - please be CERTAIN to add a letter with your name and contact details on it, telling me which service you are requiring.
 I must get 5 or 10 cartons and packets each year, every year, with no details whatever enclosed with stamps, and no name or address on box or packet.
 I think folks assume that because they phoned me on May 1st for a chat, the box that later arrives in June, will be obvious to me as to whom was the sender.
 NOPE.
 I talk to dozens of people a week about buying stamps, and after a few weeks often do not remember it in detail.
 As 90% of sendings are basic Australia and Territories collections, and assorted odds and sods, they all look and sound much the same to a dealer!
 I'll eventually get an irate note demanding the stamps back, or my cheque, from these same folks who never told me who they were in the first case!
 Yes - I do valuations for court and divorce matters etc.I also do frequent formal written valuations of stamps for the purposes of Court matters - either engaged by a husband or wife to establish the "value" of a stamp collection in the case of divorce settlements etc. I can of course, depending on what the individual client requires, offer a valuation using either: 1.
 The "Market" value of the collection.
 2. The approximate “catalogue value” of the collection.
 3. The "replacement" value of the collection.
 Naturally the value of each of the these figures on any given collection varies enormously.
 If a husband wanting to retain the stamps engages me, he may specify I provide a "market value" of a collection - and hopes a judge orders him to pay only half of that value to his wife.
 If a wife engages me, she may specify I value as #2 or #3, and of course that figure is usually WAY higher than #1 - sometimes 1000% more, and she of course hopes to have a judge award here half of THAT figure - in cash in the settlement.
 After all a box of 1000 x 22c, 1979 Norman Lindsay Pre Stamped Envelopes has a FDI catalogue value of $A8,000.
 True current market value of that carton would be at best a few $100.
 You can see why a wife engages professional valuation on basis #2 for a fee - and why a husband is keen to ask me to use basis #1.
 In this one small instance there is a variance of some $7,500 at stake.
 That one "win" item alone is 20 times my typical fee!
 Often in the Family Court only one party is pre-organised enough to table a formal valuation re stamps to support his/her claim, and I am advised a Judge usually accepts that at face value, irrespective of which side proffers it.
 Then moves onto to wrangling over the house, investments, cars, and bank accounts to split up etc!
 For insurance valuation purposes, you may send your stamps to me via Registered Post as outlined above, which is simplest and cheapest.
 Or you may bring stamps to my premises after making a prior appointment.
 I charge a standard hourly fee for the insurance assessment work involved, and for the time taken to have valuation typed up.
 I can always visit you to do the valuation, wherever you live in Sydney, in NSW, in Australia, indeed anywhere in the world.
 In this event all my travel expenses will be charged, and all travelling time involved will be billed at the same hourly rate from the time of leaving, to arriving back home.

-Deal with the strength, deal with someone you can trust, deal with someone who has successfully purchased stamps professionally, full time, for over 40 years.
+Deal with the strength, deal with someone you can trust, deal with someone who has successfully purchased stamps professionally, full time, for almost 50 years.
 Sell and entrust ALL your stamp and numismatic material to:

 GLEN STEPHENS |